 The show features Robert Wagner as Jonathan Hart, and Stefanie Powers as his wife Jennifer Hart.
 Prior to Hart to Hart, Robert Wagner had also starred in numerous other mystery/crime TV shows such as Switch and It Takes a Thief.

-It ran for five seasons from 1979 to 1984, and was so popular that the characters were featured in multiple TV movies in the 90s.
+It ran for five seasons from 1979 to 1984, and was so popular that the characters were featured in multiple made-for-TV movies in the 90s.

 Jake and the Fatman

-Jake and the Fatman features a legal team working in Los Angeles.
+Jake and the Fatman features a legal team working in Los Angeles (later moving to Hawaii).
 The Fatman is actually district attorney J.L.
 McCabe played by the proudly rotund William Conrad, who had previously starred in the 70s detective show Cannon.
 His sidekick Jake is a special investigator.
 The show also features Fatman’s adorable bulldog Max.

 If you’ve never seen Miami Vice before, you will be absolutely blown away.
 The show features amazing neo-noir film-making techniques as well as pop music from the era that will make you want to get up and dance.